AngeloDotNet/MinimalApi.Identity/README.md

 ### 🤝 Contributing

 The project is constantly evolving.
 Contributions are always welcome.
 Feel free to report issues and pull requests on the repository.

+### 🆘 Support

+If you have any questions or need help, you can open an issue on the repository or add a new discussion [here](https://github.com/AngeloDotNet/MinimalApi.Identity/discussions/1).